-A deciduous fruit tree species, Prunus persica, of the order Rosales that originated and was first cultivated in western China.
-The peach (see illustration) is adapted to relatively moderate climates in the temperate zone.
+A deciduous fruit tree species, Prunus persica, of the order Rosales.
+The peach (see illustration), taxonomically known as Prunus persica (order Rosales), is a notable fruit tree species that originated and was first cultivated in western China.
+It is adapted to relatively moderate climates in the temperate zone.
 Although most peach cultivars (cultivated varieties) require a substantial amount of winter chilling [temperatures of 0–7°C (32–45°F)] to ensure adequate breaking of winter dormancy and uniform budbreak (initiation of growth from a bud), peach wood is susceptible to winter injury at temperatures below −26°C (−15°F) and dormant fruit buds are injured by temperatures below −18°C (0°F).
 Consequently, commercial cultivation is limited to lower latitudes in the temperate zone or to higher latitudes where large bodies of water have a moderating influence on the climate.
-The principal peach-growing areas in North America, ranked in order of commercial production, are central California, Georgia and the Carolinas, the mid-Atlantic region, the Great Lakes region, and the Pacific northwestern region.
+The principal peach-growing areas in North America are central California, Georgia and the Carolinas, the mid-Atlantic region, the Great Lakes region, and the Pacific northwestern region.
 Other important peach-growing regions in the world include Italy, southern France, Spain, Japan, China, Argentina, southern Brazil, Chile, South Africa, and southeastern Australia.
 See also: Cold hardiness (plant); Dormancy; Fruit; Fruit, tree; Horticultural crops; Rosales

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.